forobor/node-weather/README.md

 ### Before the start

-To run the app, in chosen folder you have to create api keys and make a file config.js with the following data:
+To run the app you have to create api keys in chosen folder  and make a file config.js with the following data:
 ```
 module.exports = {
     geoURL: 'http://www.mapquestapi.com/geocoding/v1/address?key=YOUR_KEY',